UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Model

 \subsection{Flow Matching}

-The objective of Flow Matching (FM)\citep{lipman2022flow} is to construct a flow that transforms a sample \(X_{0} \sim p\), drawn from a source distribution \(p\), into a target sample \(X_{1}=\psi_{1}(X_{0})\) such that \(X_{1} \sim q\) conforms to a desired distribution \(q\).
+The goal of Flow Matching is to learn a velocity field \(u_{t}^{\theta}\) parameterized by \(\theta\), which guides the evolution of samples over time, transforming samples from the source distribution \(X_{0} \sim p_{0}\) into samples from the target distribution \(X_{1} \sim q\).